Sleep Related Deaths

 - African American and American Indian babies have 2-3 times greater risk of SIDS

 Currently there is no known way to prevent all sudden infant deaths but there are protective measures parents and caregivers can take to reduce the risk.
 Many of the risk factors for SIDS and other sleep related infant deaths are very similar which is why the American Academy of Pediatrics (AAP) expanded their recommendations in October 2011 to include ways to reduce the risk of all sleep related infant deaths including SIDS.
+The recommendations were further expanded in 2016.

 Scientists also know that certain environmental and behavioral influences (called risk factors) can make an individual more susceptible to disease or ill health.
 Although risk factors are not necessarily the cause of a condition, by studying risk factors, scientists are able to better understand a disease or condition, which often leads to detecting a cause.